KYPHOSIS TREATMENT

 SSEPs monitor the sensory pathways of the spinal cord by measuring the electrical activity in response to stimuli.
 Changes in

-the SSEP signals during surgery can indicate potential injury to the spinal cord or nerve roots, allowing the surgical team to make immediate adjustments.
+The SSEP signals during surgery can indicate potential injury to the spinal cord or nerve roots, allowing the surgical team to make immediate adjustments.

 Motor Evoked Potentials (MEPs)